 - Children: Lucy-Belle Guthrie (b.
 1989); Violette Guthrie (b.
 2001)

 Robin Guthrie co-founded Cocteau Twins in 1980, along with his childhood mate Will Heggie, in their hometown of Grangemouth, Scotland.
 Throughout the band’s history, he was a principal songwriter, playing guitar, bass, keyboard, and handling most of the programming and effects.
-His unique approach to guitar and composition—layering sound upon sound and melody upon melody in an approach that was often deceptively minimalist—along with his deft production skills in the recording studio, earned him the respect of musicians and fans throughout the world, making him a much sought-after producer, engineer, and collaborator.
+His unique, innovative, and influential approach to guitar and composition—layering sound upon sound and melody upon melody in an approach that was often deceptively minimalist—along with his deft production skills in the recording studio, earned him the respect of musicians and fans throughout the world, making him a much sought-after producer, engineer, and collaborator.

 A self-described “gear-head,” Robin’s facility with electronics—he was trained as an electrician—had an enormous influence.
 “I was really into electronics and so was Will.
 We were both geeks like that.
 I was into fuzz boxes and pedals and things like that and I ended up putting them into my guitar.
 I also had this idea that I really couldn’t play for shit.
 All my mates would pick up the guitar and would all copy Jimi Hendrix, and I couldn’t do that.
 I also just wanted to sound like something else.
 Some of the earlier noisy things I was influenced by were bands like the Birthday Party and the Pop Group and groups like that, people who were using the guitar like a thoroughly different sort of instrument.”